-The University of California is the largest recipient of federally-sponsored research activity among US institutions of higher education with over $5.4 billion in federally-sponsored research activity expenditures at the ten UC campuses, according to the the National Science Foundation's Higher Education Research and Development Survey (HERD).
+The University of California is the largest recipient of federally-sponsored research activity among US institutions of higher education with over $5.7 billion in federally-sponsored research activity expenditures at the ten UC campuses.

 Agency specific and federal-wide policy guidance links are provided below, including resources provided by collaborative initiatives like the Federal Demonstration Partnership (FDP) and the Council on Governmental Relations (COGR).

 Information on UC's implementation of OMB's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards

 The White House’s Office of Management and Budget (OMB), in coordination with the federal grant-making agencies, promulgate many of the federal-wide rules that govern research